hemanthkk67/techhub/Recon & content discovery  methods .md

 ## websites to start recon

+Recon plays a major role while hacking on a program.
+Recon doesn’t always mean to find subdomains belonging to a company, it also could relate to finding out how a company is setting up its properties and what resources they are using.

 1)shodan.io

  SHODAN is designed to help the user find specific nodes (desktops, servers, routers, switches, etc.) with specific content